 Cleaning the front of the lens is the obvious starting point to eliminate spots that show up on images, but the other end of the lens should also be checked for dust or fingerprints.
 The same techniques shown above can be employed to clean this part of the lens.

 The lens cap is another area that requires regular inspection and a squirt from the blower.
-And the camera bagOpens in a new tab. is a natural collector of dust particles that will return to a lens in no time.
+And the camera bag is a natural collector of dust particles that will return to a lens in no time.
 So, now and then, vacuum the inside of the camera bag to keep it free from grit.

 Conclusion

 An effective blower, a camel-hair brush, a microfiber cloth, and a set of wipes are inexpensive investments that keep lenses in pristine condition.
-Regular maintenance of the Micro Four-Thirds cameraOpens in a new tab. and its lens is one of the easiest ways to maximize the chances of capturing crisp and clear photos.
+Regular maintenance of the Micro Four-Thirds camera and its lens is one of the easiest ways to maximize the chances of capturing crisp and clear photos.